Liam Lynch (musician): Personal life

-Lynch married his wife, artist Robin McCauley, on an unknown date in the wheel house of the RMS Queen Mary in Long Beach, California.
-He claims to have lived in a haunted building during his time in Liverpool, which gave him an interest in the paranormal.
+Lynch married his wife, artist Robin McCauley, on an unpublicized date in the wheel house of the RMS Queen Mary in Long Beach, California.
+He claims to have lived in a haunted building during his time in the United Kingdom, which gave him an interest in the paranormal.
 He and his wife have collected many audio recordings and videos of their paranormal experiences, some of which they have uploaded onto a YouTube channel called The Spark Club.
 In 2006, he had his pet cat cloned, making it the sixth cat ever to be cloned; the company who performed the cloning was later absorbed into ViaGen Pets.

-Lynch suffers from dyslexia, two types of color blindness, and insomnia.
+Lynch has dyslexia, two types of color blindness, and insomnia.
 He is unable to burp.
 He does not drink alcohol or use recreational drugs of any kind.
 He is an avid gamer and can be seen in a bonus video on the original disc of the video game Guitar Hero, in which he explains the equipment he uses by Line 6, the company who developed the guitar tones for the game to match the various musicians they needed to mimic.
 He is a lifelong Doctor Who fan, and continues to watch the series and collect memorabilia.